-Primavera P6 is very powerful planning & scheduling software, but it is not user-friendly as well.
+Primavera P6 is a compelling planning & scheduling software, but it is not user-friendly as well.
 One needs to get proper training before going to operate it.

-With the help of Microsoft import/export function, we can perform many tasks, mainly the graphs, progress updating, etc. Some people use the Software Development Kit – SDK, but unfortunately, it is no more offered with Primavera P6 nowadays.
+With the Microsoft import/export function’s help, we can perform many tasks, mainly the graphs, progress updating, etc. Some people use the Software Development Kit – SDK, but unfortunately, it is no more offered with Primavera P6 nowadays.
 Although some old school guys still use it with old versions of Primavera P6.

 Note: Download the XER & BOQ MS Excel Files from Here Cost Loading Files